jfranzoi/cruise-monitor/README.md

 	http://nokogiri.org/tutorials/installing_nokogiri.html

 Then, run all tests with:

 	rake

 Cruise-monitor is shipped with a sample configure script.
 To init the configuration, run:

 	rake init

-Then, simply edit SERVER and MONITOR into 'script/config.rb'.
+Then, simply edit SERVER and MONITOR into `script/config.rb`.

 Try to run it:

-	`rake monitor`
+	rake monitor

 Finally, you can schedule a cron job (with `crontab -e`), like this: